netphpir/ClipMaster---App/README.md

 ## 🖥️ How to Use

-1. Run `ClipMaster.exe`
+1. Download `ClipboardManager.exe` from the link above
-2. The software runs in the background
+2. Run the file (no installation needed)
 3. Anything you copy is automatically saved
 4. Keep the main window open to view history